1. What is the premium tax credit?

 2. What is the Health Insurance Marketplace?

-The Health Insurance Marketplace (Marketplace) is the place where you will find information about private health insurance options, purchase health insurance, and obtain help with premiums and out-of-pocket costs if you are eligible.
+The Health Insurance Marketplace, also called simply the Marketplace, is the place where you will find information about private health insurance options, purchase health insurance, and obtain help with premiums and out-of-pocket costs if you are eligible.
 The Department of Health and Human Services (HHS) administers the requirements for the Marketplace and the health plans offered.
 Generally, you purchase health insurance at the Marketplace during an open enrollment period.
-For example, the open enrollment period to purchase health insurance through a Marketplace for 2016 started on November 1, 2015, and ends on January 31, 2016.
 After an open enrollment period is over, individuals who experience certain life events may qualify for a special enrollment period to buy a health plan through a Marketplace.
 For details about who is eligible for a special enrollment period, for information about future open enrollment periods, and to learn more about the Marketplace, visit HealthCare.gov.

 3. How do I get advance payments of the premium tax credit?

-If you do not opt for advance credit payments or the Marketplace determines that you were not eligible for advance payments at the time of enrollment, you may be eligible to claim the credit on Form 8962 when you file your tax return for the year, which will either lower the amount of taxes owed on that return or increase your refund.
+If you do not opt for advance credit payments or the Marketplace determines that you were not eligible for advance payments at the time of enrollment, you should determine if you are eligible to claim the credit, To claim the credit, you must file Form 8962 when you file your tax return for the year, which will either lower the amount of taxes owed on that return or increase your refund.

 4. What happens if my income, family size or other circumstances changes during the year?